bionic-gpt/bionic-gpt/website/content/blog/banning-chat-gpt/index.md

 ### Using models trained on Open Source Data

-The "pile" is a vast and diverse dataset used to train open-source large language models (LLMs) like Llama 7B.
+The "[pile](https://pile.eleuther.ai/)" is a vast and diverse dataset used to train open-source large language models (LLMs) like Llama 7B.
 It contains text from various sources, aiding LLMs in learning language patterns and context.
-However, careful curation is necessary to address potential biases or inappropriate content.

 Due to its open source nature it easy to verify that it doesn't contain copyright information.